Cartrack Tech Lead

 • In-memory cache: Load each customer's active geofences into Redis keyed by geohash/grid cell.
 On incoming GPS event, look up only the geofences relevant to that grid cell.

 ON CONFLICT DO NOTHING or upsert on the event ID.
-A short-lived Redis set of recently seen event IDs can block duplicates before they even hit the database.How would you build a driver behaviour scoring system?
+A short-lived Redis set of recently seen event IDs (TTL 60s) can block duplicates before they even hit the database.How would you build a driver behaviour scoring system?

 Use STAR: Situation, Task, Action, Result.
 Have real examples ready — don't invent scenarios.